Teaching for Inclusion and Social Justice

 The CTE defines simulations broadly as interactive experiences designed to teach students particular content or competencies by having them engage directly with the information or the skills being learned.
 This can take many forms, such as: a medical procedure taking place in an emergency room; member states of the European Union in a simulated summit; role playing key philosophers critiquing a specific text; or teams of students simulating chemical reactions to solve a problem.

-Participants will be asked to either incorporate a simulation into their teaching for the first time or identify one new strategy they want to implement into their existing simulations.
+Participants were asked to either incorporate a simulation into their teaching for the first time or identify one new strategy they want to implement into their existing simulations.

 - Kathleen Bailey (Political Science)